TheHackerDev/race-the-web/README.md

 Tests for race conditions in web applications by sending out a user-specified number of requests to a target URL (or URLs) *simultaneously*, and then compares the responses from the server for uniqueness.
 Includes a number of configuration options.

+## NOTE: RaceTheWeb.io

+Are you wondering why you've been redirected to this GitHub page instead of http://RaceTheWeb.io? **I will be moving the entire vulnerable web application into Race The Web as a part of this repository!** That means you will have access to source code, so you can get a better understanding of what a real race condition vulnerability looks like.
+It also means that you'll be able to spin up a local version to practice or to demonstrate race conditions to all your friends and family (I hear it's a hit at dinner parties)!

+*Stay tuned...*

 ## UPDATE: Now CI Compatible!

 Version 2.0.0 now makes it easier than ever to integrate RTW into your continuous integration pipeline (à la [Jenkins](https://jenkins.io/), [Travis](https://travis-ci.org/), or [Drone](https://github.com/drone/drone)), through the use of an easy to use HTTP API.
 More information can be found in the **Usage** section below.